CREATE VIEW creates a non-materialized view, which only provides an alias

 If not specified, throw an error if a view of the same name already exists.
 (Default)

 Querying non-materialized views

 SELECT from a non-materialized view if all of the

 objects it depends on (i.e. views and sources in its

 FROM clause) have access

-to materialized data (i.e. indexes).
+to materialized data (i.e. indexes or constants).
 That is to say that all of a

 non-materialized view’s data must exist somewhere in memory for it to process